 (If you like this blog, please share it.
 Thanks!)

-Since joining the team as an Account Coordinator in December 2015, Carrie has overseen results-generating media relations, managed social media, coordinated events and played a key role in the development of successful PR campaigns.
+Since joining our high-tech PR firm as an Account Coordinator in December 2015, Carrie has overseen results-generating media relations, managed social media, coordinated events and played a key role in the development of successful PR campaigns.
 She has worked with technology organizations of all sizes and industries.
 At the office, Carrie is known for her personable and driven personality, contributing greatly to the positive and motivated environment here at W2 Communications.

 Prior to joining our agency, Carrie graduated from Lynchburg College with a bachelor’s degree in communication studies with an emphasis in public relations.
 While attending college, Carrie served as the copy editor and managing editor for the school newspaper, was named vice president of the National Communication Association’s official honor society, Lambda Pi Eta, and was a member of the Public Relations Student Society of America.
 Through hands-on learning in PR, event planning and editorial positions, Carrie has gained experience and skills in professionally promoting a favorable public image for many companies and organizations.